Rethinking Dilated Convolution for Real-time Semantic Segmentation: Conclusion

 \section{Conclusion}

 In this paper, we are interested in increasing the field-of-view of the backbone by using dilated convolution with large dilation rates, while aiming for real-time performance.
-We introduce the novel D block that can increase the field-of-view without losing the local details, and experiment with the dilation rates in RegSeg's backbone.
+We demonstrate how to effectively use the dilated convolution, by having an upper bound on the dilation rate to not leave gaps in between convolutional weights and introducing the novel D block, which can increase the field-of-view in one path while preserving the local details in the other.
+We introduce a differentiable neural architecture search method to optimize the dilation rates by gradient descent and compare the results with the manual search metho.
 We also propose a lightweight decoder that performs better than common alternatives.
-Together, RegSeg pushes the state-of-the-art on real-time semantic segmentation datasets such as Cityscapes and CamVid, without ImageNet pretraining.
+Together, RegSeg is a radically novel approach on real-time semantic segmentation that is competitve with the state of the art on Cityscapes and CamVid datasets.

 { }